Creating an Object Storage Bucket

 For more information, see Object Storage Storage Tiers.

-• Enable Auto-Tiering: Select this option if you want Object Storage to monitor and automatically move infrequently accessed objects from the Standard tier to the less expensive Infrequent Access storage tier.
+• Enable auto-tiering: Enable this option to monitor and automatically move infrequently accessed objects from the Standard tier to the less expensive Infrequent Access storage tier.
 For more information, see Auto-Tiering.

-• Enable Object Versioning: Select this option if you want Object Storage to create an object version each time the content changes or the object is deleted.
+• Enable object versioning: Enable this option to create an object version each time the content changes or the object is deleted.
 For more information, see Object Storage Versioning.

-• Emit Object Events: Select this option if you want to enable the bucket to emit events for object state changes.
+• Emit object events: Enable this option to allow the bucket to emit events for object state changes.
 For more information about events, see Overview of Events.

-• Uncommited Multipart Uploads Clean-up: Select this option to create a lifecycle rule that automatically deletes all uncommitted multipart uploads after 7 days.
+• Uncommited multipart uploads cleanup: Enable this option to create a lifecycle rule that automatically deletes all uncommitted multipart uploads after 7 days.

 The bucket is created immediately and you can start uploading objects to it.
 Objects added to archive buckets are immediately archived and must be restored before they're available for download.